 Collective bargaining coverage, as measured by the share of employment contracts following collective agreements, was relatively stable in West Germany until the end of the 1990's but has been declining since.
 By the year 2003, 45% (70%) of West German firms (employees) were covered by a collective agreement (Schnabel 2005).
-With respective shares of 26% and 47%, coverage in East Germany was markedly lower.
-The "erosion" towards more decentralized wage setting is examined by a group of studies using firm-level data, 4 and it is reconfirmed by survey evidence from works councils discussed in Bispinck and Schulten (2003); see also Bosch (2004).
+With 26% (47%) the corresponding coverage in East Germany was considerably lower.
+The 'erosion' towards more decentralized wage setting is examined by a group of studies using firm-level data, and it is reconfirmed by survey evidence from works councils discussed in Bispinck and Schulten (2003).